Jammicus/Miscellaneous/Book_Summaries/ThePragmaticProgrammer.md

 ### Know When To Stop

-* Dont spoil a perfectly good program by overembellishment and over-refinement.
+* Don't spoil a perfectly good program by over embellishment and over-refinement.
 * Move on and let your code stand in its own right for a while.
 * Your program will never be perfect

 ## Your Knowledge Portfolio

-### Kowledge Portfolio
+### Knowledge Portfolio

 * Managing your portfolio is like managing a financial portfolio.
 * Technical and financial portfolios have the following aspects:
 	* Serious investors invest regularly - as a habit
 	* Diversification is the key to long-term success
 	* Smart investors balance their portfolios between conservative and high-risk, high-reward investments
-	* Inverstors try to buy low and sell high for maximum return
+	* Investors try to buy low and sell high for maximum return
 	* Portfolios should be reviewed and rebalanced periodically

 ### Building Your Portfolio

 * To have a successful career, you must manage your portfolio using the following guidelines:
 	* Invest Regularly
 	* Diversify - The more different things you know, the more valuable are.
 		* As a baseline, you need to know the ins and outs of the particular technology you are working with currently.
 		* The more technologies you are comfortable with, the better you will be able to adjust to change
 	* Manage risk - Its not ideal to put all your effort into high risk technology.
 Diversify and invest is various technologies.
 	* Buy low, sell high - Learning a young technology before it gets popular can be very rewarding